FatihKoz/DisposableBasic/README.md

 * Target Location   : phpvms root `/resources/views/layouts/YourTheme/modules/DisposableBasic/widgets/some_file.blade.php`

 As you can see from the above example, filename and sub-folder location is not changed.
 We only copy a file from a location to another and have a copied version of it.
-If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the updated/provided original works fine.
+If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+21.NOV.21

+* Fix monetary value display issues (Airline overall finance)

 18.NOV.21